Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

     text: |

       ### Dismissing the modal
       Modals retain focus until dismissed or a certain action has been taken.
-You must provide an explicit way to close the modal by providing buttons or the “X” depending on the level of importance of the content.
+You must provide a visible, focusable and clickable way to close the modal.
+There are different approaches you can take depending on the level of importance of the modal:

       * __Modal with actions__